 - 1 cup reduced-sodium chicken broth

 - Combine first 7 ingredients in a small bowl; set aside.

 - In a large, heavy-bottomed braiser or pot, heat oil on medium heat.
 Add onion; saute 3-4 minutes or until soft & translucent.

 - Add spice mixture & saute 30 seconds more.

-- Add apple, carrots, potatoes, & chicken; toss until evenly coated with spice mixture & onions.
+- Add apple or sweet potato, carrots, potatoes, & chicken; toss until evenly coated with spice mixture & onions.